call0fcode/BestOnes-for-WebDev/README.md

   - Installing and using Node.js in the console.
   - Understanding, instaling and using [npm](https://www.npmjs.com/), the Node.js package manager.
   - Understanding async programming, making HTTP requests, working with files (file stats, paths, reading and writing files, etc.).

+- [The Art of Node](https://github.com/maxogden/art-of-node) - a brief introduction to Node.js (requires some prior knowledge of JavaScript)